KingHector/Alice/README.md

 # Alice
 Moderation Discord Bot made for self hosting it.
 Works on it's own or with plugins.

-## Commands

-These are the main commands.
-Some plugins have their own commands that will be enabled alongside with the plugin.
-Those are listed on the plugin's config.

-- !help `Shows a list of all commands and their description.`
-- !ping `Show the latency in milliseconds.`
-- !ban &lt;user&gt; &lt;reason&gt; `Bans any user from your server.
-Reason is optional.`
-- !kick &lt;user&gt; &lt;reason&gt; `Kicks any user from your server.
-Reason is optional.`
-- !mute &lt;user&gt; &lt;reason&gt; `Mutes any user in your server.
-Reason is optional.`
-- !unmute &lt;user&gt; `Unmutes any muted user from your server.`
-- !warn &lt;user&gt; &lt;reason&gt; `Warns any user in your server.`
-- !inquire &lt;user&gt; `Shows all the punishments a user has received.`
-- !case &lt;caseNumber&gt; `Shows the punishment case specified.`
-- !clear &lt;amount&gt; `Clear up to 100 messages.`

 ## How To Use

 ### Bot Setup